BibGuru MHRA Citation Generator

 How to create a bibliography in MHRA

-At the end of your paper, you will have to provide a full bibliography with all the material you have directly cited and read.
+At the end of your paper, you must provide a full bibliography with all the material you have directly cited and read.
 This is how your bibliography should look like:

 • List your sources in alphabetical order by the last name of the first author